peVelosa/peVelosa/README.md

 I am hardworking, committed to my tasks and selftaught.
 I'm certainly not a **Steve Jobs** or a **Brian Holt**, but I'm constantly trying to improve myself.

-- :telescope: I’m currently working on [to do app](https://to-do-app-pevelosa.vercel.app/)
+- :telescope: I’m currently working on twitter-clone

 - :seedling: I’m currently learning **nodejs and flutter**